nelsonaloysio/networkx-temporal/docs/source/guide.rst

 Transform graph representation
 ==============================

-Once a temporal graph is instantiated, the following methods allow returning static graphs, snapshots, events or unified representations.
+Once a temporal graph is instantiated, the following methods allow returning static graphs, snapshots events or unified representations.
 Due to the way the underlying data is represented, some of these objects (i.e., those with unique nodes) do not allow dynamic node attributes.

 Observe that the total number of nodes :math:`V` and edges :math:`E` of the returned object might differ from the number of temporal nodes :math:`V_T` and edges :math:`E_T`, depending on the data and method used:

 +------------------+----------------------+---------------------+------------------------------------+-------------------------------------+
 | Method           | .. centered :: Order | .. centered :: Size | Dynamic node attributes            | Dynamic edge attributes             |